ajitminj/ajitminj.github.io/_posts/2021-03-07-Points-to-Remember.md

 3. Sigmoid function transforms a linear line into a curve which has values between 0 and 1.
 - This is true.
 The reason we choose a sigmoid function to model classification problems solved with logistic regression is that we want to make sure that the predicted value has a defined range which helps in differentiating the classes.

+4. Ridge regression helps in pushing the insignificant independent variables to absolute zero.
+True or False?
+- False

+5. Lasso regularization is useful when only a small subset of independent variables is significant in the predictive process.
+True or False?
+- True